 In addition to PRT SC and ALT + PRT SC, Excel has the ability to copy a cell or range of cells as a picture.

 - Select the range of cells you wish to copy to a picture, and then, in the Ribbon, select Home > Clipboard > Copy > Copy as Picture.

 - In the Copy Picture dialog box, you can either select As shown on screen, or As shown when printed under the Appearance options.
-The As shown when printed option will not copy any gridlines that are visible on the area of the screen you have copied, while the As shown on screen will copy the gridlines.
+The As shown when printed option doesn’t copy any gridlines that are visible on the area of the screen you have copied, while the As shown on screen does copy the gridlines.